polterguy/phosphorusfive/plugins/p5.lambda/README.md

 ### Notice!

 Nodes starting with either an underscore (_) or a period (.), are _impossible_ to evaluate with *[eval]*.
-Hence, Active Events starting with one of these characters, are considered "protected events", and only C# code, can raise these.
+Hence, Active Events starting with one of these characters, are considered "protected events", and only C# code can raise these.

 Realize though, you can evaluate an *[eval]* block, which has a name, starting with an underscore or period.
 However, the *[eval]* block won't raise any nodes as Active Events that are starting with either of these two characters.

-The convention is to use underscore (_) for "data segment", and period (.) for invisible Active Events or lambda blocks, although you can choose this for yourself.
+The convention is to use underscore (_) for "data segment", and period (.) for lambda blocks, although you can choose this for yourself.
 There are no semantic differences in whether or not you use an underscore or a period.

 ### Evaluating stuff that's not a node